 SNE3310 – Counselling and innovation

-his course at bachelor's level, for international exchange students, runs together with SNE4310 – Counselling and Innovation.
+The course runs together with SNE4310 – Counselling and Innovation.

 Areas of study include: